 Tel: +44 (0)20 7955 7048,

 One of our priorities is that government policy should increasingly aim at wellbeing.
 Richard Layard was on the Commission for Wellbeing Policy chaired by Gus O'Donnell.
 The Commission's aim was to lay out how wellbeing policy could work procedurally (including new forms of cost-benefit analysis, together with some obvious new policy priorities).
 Its report, Wellbeing and Policy, was launched in March 2014.
 Richard Layard co-edits the World Happiness Report, with Jeff Sachs and John Helliwell.
-The first report was published in April 2012, when the United Nations held a high-level meeting on how to give greater priority for policies that promote happiness.
-The second was published in September 2013, and the next report will be out in April 2015.
 Richard Layard also chaired the World Economic Forum Global Agenda Council on Health and Wellbeing.

 An important strand of our research relates to mental health, following the finding that mental illness (especially depression and chronic anxiety) is the biggest single cause of misery in advanced countries; yet only one quarter of those who are ill receive treatment.
-Our programme has helped highlight this problem, including its economic aspects (see The Depression Report: A New Deal for Depression and Anxiety Disorders), and to bring about a radical new government policy called Improving Access to Psychological Therapies (IAPT).
+Our programme has helped highlight this problem, including its economic aspects (see The Depression Report: A New Deal for Depression and Anxiety Disorders and How Mental Illness Loses out in the NHS), and to bring about a radical new government policy called Improving Access to Psychological Therapies (IAPT).
 This is now being extended to children, based on recommendations of The Good Childhood Report, co-authored by Richard Layard.
 In 2014, Richard Layard and Professor David M. Clark (of Oxford) wrote Thrive: The Power of Evidence-Based Psychological Therapies, a book for the general public on the significance of mental illness as a source of social and economic ills and on the scope for cost-effective therapy on a very wide scale.

-A direct way in which the Wellbeing Programme is involved in promoting a happier society is through the movement Action for Happiness, which was co-founded by Richard Layard in Spring 2011.
+A direct way in which the Wellbeing Programme is involved in promoting a happier society is through the movement Action for Happiness, which was co-founded by Richard Layard in 2011.
 Members from all backgrounds pledge to live so as to create as much happiness as they can and as little misery.
-To date, the movement has more than 35,000 members from over 140 countries.
+To date, the movement has more than 55,000 members from over 165 countries.